emacs-mirror/emacs/mps/readme.txt

 Overview of the MPS
 -------------------

+..
+IMPORTANT: If you change the paragraph below, also change manual/source/guide/overview.rst

 The Memory Pool System (MPS) is a very general, adaptable, flexible, reliable, and efficient memory management system.
 It permits the flexible combination of memory management techniques, supporting manual